kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

   name: example
 ```
 ## Add Template Labels
-Add labels to Resources and templates with the `labels.includeTemplate` field.
+Add labels to Resource templates with the `labels.includeTemplate` field.

 The following example adds labels and template labels to a Deployment and Service without changing the selector labels.